Zosoled/Nault/README.md

 * Android: Click on "Install Nault for Android" in the menu
 * iOS (Safari only): 1 - Tap the share button.
 2 - Select "+ Add to home screen".
 3 - Open Nault from the home screen

+## License
+Portions of this code were originally released and licensed under the MIT License, the text of which can be found under LICENSES/MIT.txt.
+Specifically, this version of Nault was forked at commit c9ed1cca08833e406f9ceb58973e3198d5d66f81, and all content up to and including that commit are licensed under the MIT License.

+All additions and modifications included in code commits thereafter are licensed under the GNU Public License v3 or later, the text of which can be found under LICENSES/GPL-3.0-or-later.txt.

 ## How To Help

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here at CONTRIBUTING.md](CONTRIBUTING.md).